surma/surma.dev/content/things/c-to-webassembly-wo-emscriten.md

   add.o
 ```

 Much better.
-Now this will still generate a lot of WAT for this simple program.
-The biggest improvements you can get is by enabled the compiler’s and linker’s optimizer:
+Now this will still generate the rather big WAT shown above, which is a bit surprising considering the size of the input proram.
+The biggest improvement with respect to WAT size (and consequently Wasm size) is enabling the compiler’s and linker’s optimizer:

 ```bash
 clang \